 Notice what follows: Do not let my cry find a hiding place in you.
 The blood that is drunk, the blood of redemption, is itself the cry of our Redeemer.
 Paul speaks of the sprinkled blood that calls out more eloquently than Abel’s.
 Of Abel, Scripture had written: The voice of your brother’s blood cries out to me from the earth.
 The blood of Jesus calls out more eloquently than Abel’s, for the blood of Abel asked for the death of Cain, the fratricide, while the blood of the Lord has asked for, and obtained, life for his persecutors.

 If the sacrament of the Lord’s passion is to work its effect in us, we must imitate what we receive and proclaim to mankind what we revere.
 The cry of the Lord finds a hiding place in us if our lips fail to speak of this, though our hearts believe in it.
 So that his cry may not lie concealed in us it remains for us all, each in his own measure, to make known to those around us the mystery of our new life in Christ.

 This excerpt from St. Gregory the Great’s Moral Reflections on Job (Lib.
-13, 21-23: PL 75, 1028-1029) on the Mystery of Mercy received in the Eucharist is used in the Roman Catholic Office of Readings for Friday of the 3rd week in the Lenten season with the accompanying biblical reading of Exodus 35:30-36:1 and 37:1-9.
+13, 21-23: PL 75, 1028-1029) on the Mystery of Mercy received in the Eucharist, is used in the Roman Catholic Office of Readings for Friday of the third (3rd) week of Lent.
+The accompanying biblical reading comes from Exodus 35:30-36:1 and 37:1-9.